Stereo neutrino spectrum of 235U fission rejects sterile neutrino hypothesis: Rejection of the sterile neutrino hypothesis

 \section{Rejection of the sterile neutrino hypothesis}

 The discrepancies between the predicted and observed antineutrino spectra render difficult the choice of an external oscillation-free reference spectrum for the sterile neutrino search.
-Thus, to realise a prediction-independent sterile neutrino search, in \STEREO we leverage the significant dependence with the distance of the induced oscillation pattern for our baseline range (roughly 9 to 11 m).
+Thus, to realise a prediction-independent sterile neutrino search, in \textsc{Stereo} we leverage the significant dependence with the distance of the induced oscillation pattern for our baseline range (roughly 9 to 11 m).
 The different hypotheses $\mathcal{H}_\mu(\sin^2(2\theta_{ee}),\Delta m^2_{41})$ for the parameters of the sterile neutrino were tested by comparing the 6 independent antineutrino spectra recorded from the 6 cells to a common model where all experimental systematic uncertainties are propagated.
 We adopt a profile $\Delta \chi^2$ approach and use as a test statistic the difference between the minimum $\chi^2_{\sin^2(2\theta_{ee}),\Delta m^2_{41}}$ (where all but the $(\sin^2(2\theta_{ee}),\Delta m^2_{41})$ parameters are left free in the fit), and the global minimum $\chi^2_\mathrm{best~fit}$ (where the sterile neutrino parameters have also been optimised).
 Since Wilk’s theorem conditions are not met~\cite{Neumair:2020elo}, we follow Feldman and Cousins’ prescription~\cite{Feldman:1997qc} and compute the $\Delta\chi^2$ distributions for each hypothesis using pseudo-experiments.
 When the p-value for the observed data given the hypothesis $\mathcal{H}_\mu(\sin^2(2\theta_{ee}),\Delta m^2_{41})$ is $< 0.05$, we exclude the corresponding $(\sin^2(2\theta_{ee}),\Delta m^2_{41})$ point in the parameter space at the 95\% Confidence Level (CL).

-Our analysis excludes a large fraction of the parameter space favoured by the RAA at 95\% CL or greater (see Figure \ref{fig:oscillation}).
-Additionally, we find that the best-fit points of the oscillation signals reported by the Neutrino-4~\cite{Neutrino4} and the Neos-Reno~\cite{RENO:2020hva} collaborations are excluded with significances of 3.3$\sigma$ and 2.8$\sigma$, respectively.
+Our analysis excludes the parameter space favored by the RAA up to a few eV$^2$ at 95\% CL or greater (see Fig.~\ref{fig:oscillation}).
+Additionally, we find that the best-fit points of the oscillation signals reported by the Neutrino-4~\cite{Neutrino4} and the Neos-Reno~\cite{RENO:2020hva} collaborations are excluded with significances of $3.3\sigma$ and $2.8\sigma$, respectively.
 We also observe that our data are compatible with the no oscillation hypothesis $\mathcal{H}(0,0)$ with a p-value of 0.52.
-Thus, a few eV mass sterile neutrino explanation to the Reactor Antineutrino Anomaly is ruled out by \STEREO data.
+Thus, the explanation of the Reactor Antineutrino Anomaly by a few eV mass sterile neutrino is strongly disfavored by STEREO data.
 Other experiments reach the same conclusion \cite{Andriamirado_2021,Alekseev:2022qxu}.